axibase/atsd/rule-engine/notifications/telegram.md

 ## Overview

-`TELEGRAM` [webhook](../notifications/README.md) provides a built-in capability to send alert messages, alert detail tables, and charts to Telegram groups and channels.
+`TELEGRAM` [webhook](../notifications/README.md) provides a capability to send alert messages, alert detail tables, and charts to Telegram groups and channels.
 The integration is based on the [Telegram Bot API](https://core.telegram.org/bots/api).

 ## Reference